 Australia is a land of world-class universities and educational institutes.
-Students from all over the world dream to study in one of the top universities in the country.
+Students from all over the world dream of studying in one of the top universities in the country.
 Accounting is a popular option for international students in Australia.

-There are many universities and institutions in Australia that provide fundamental training of specialisation courses in the field of accounting.
+Many universities and institutions in Australia provide fundamental training of specialisation courses in accounting.

-In 2019, QS World University Rankings: Accounting and Finance, six of the Australian Universities are in the top 50 ranks.
+In 2022, QS World University Rankings: Accounting and Finance, six Australian Universities were in the top 50 ranks.
 Undoubtedly, studying in any of these top universities in Australia opens job opportunities for students across the globe.

 Three Qualification Levels:

 There are different qualification levels to study accounting and finance in Australia.
 These are:

 Undergraduate (Bachelor's) Study